Incentives for investing in hydrocarbons and mining in Colombia26/03/2018

 It is important to mention that, by means of Resolution 0860 of 2018, the maximum quota for the CERT is $1.6 billion pesos for projects to be executed as of 2018.

 At Abusaid Gomez & Asociados, we have managed large investments in Oíl & Gas projects and we can advise you.
-For more information, you can contact us or write to email@example.com.
+For more information, contact us.